-SDDC provides integrated and synchronized global deployment and distribution capabilities to the point of need, delivering innovative transportation solutions to the right place at the right time, every time.
-Whenever and wherever service members are deployed, SDDC is involved in planning and executing the surface delivery of their equipment and supplies.
+SDDC provides integrated and synchronized Global Deployment and Distribution capabilities to the point of need, delivering innovative transportation solutions to the right place at the right time, every time.
+Whenever and wherever Soldiers, sailors, airmen, Marines and Coast Guardsmen are deployed, SDDC is involved in planning and executing the surface delivery of their equipment and supplies.

-As both the Army Service Component Command to U.S. Transportation Command (USTRANSCOM) and a major subordinate command to U.S. Army Materiel Command (AMC), SDDC connects and synchronizes surface warfighting requirements through distribution network nodes to the point of need, responsively projecting power and delivering desired effects in support of combatant commands and the total joint force.
-The command also partners with the commercial transportation industry as the coordinating link between DOD surface transportation requirements and the capability industry provides.

-With nine total force brigades geographically located throughout the world to support combatant commanders, SDDC is globally postured to deliver readiness to the joint warfighter.
+As both the Army Service Component Command to U.S. Transportation Command (USTRANSCOM) and a major subordinate command to U.S. Army Materiel Command, SDDC connects and synchronizes surface warfighting requirements through distribution network nodes to the point of need, responsively projecting power and delivering desired effects in support of combatant commands and the Total Joint Force.
+The command also partners with the commercial transportation industry as the coordinating link between Department of Defense surface transportation requirements and the capability industry provides.
+With nine total force brigades geographically located throughout the world to support Combatant Commanders, SDDC is globally postured to deliver readiness to the joint warfighter.